 Zoning Bylaw Zone Description Target

-(i) RM Multi Unit Residential 20%
+(i) RM Multiple Dwellings 20%

-(ii) C CS Commercial 30%
+(ii) CCS Commercial 30%

 (iii) P Community Institutional 30%

 (iv) P-2 Community Institutional 50%

+(Bylaw 4893)

-- (v) Other For zones not listed in this section, the Manager of Parks Services may determine which of the canopy cover targets listed in section 10.4 are most suitable, based on the uses permitted on the parcel where the development is to occur. - 10.5 Where the Manager of Parks Services is satisfied that the attributes of a mature rhododendron contribute to the total canopy on a lot or parcel in a manner consistent with the objectives of this Bylaw, that mature rhododendron may be included in the determination of the Canopy Area. - 10.6 Where section 10.4 applies, the owner of the parcel must: - (a) before the issuance of a building permit, provide the Manager of Parks Services with security for the fulfillment of the owner's obligation to meet the applicable canopy cover targets, in an amount calculated in accordance with Schedule "A"; - (b) before the issuance of an occupancy permit or final building inspection, plant on the parcel all canopy cover trees shown on the landscape plan approved by the Manager of Parks Services under section 10.4, in locations approved by the Manager of Parks Services, and in accordance with accepted arboricultural practices; - (c) maintain on the parcel all existing trees that were shown as contributing to the parcel's Canopy Area on the landscape plan approved by the Manager of Parks Services under 10.4. - 10.7 A person required to plant a replacement tree or canopy cover tree under this Bylaw shall water, fertilize and maintain the tree using the degree of care and diligence that would reasonably be expected of a person charged with responsibility for the stewardship of an immature tree. - 10.8 A replacement tree or canopy cover tree required under this Bylaw must be selected from the list of acceptable replacement trees in Schedule C to this Bylaw, or must be another tree approved by the Manager of Parks Services.
+- 10.5 Where the Manager of Parks Services is satisfied that the attributes of a mature rhododendron contribute to the total canopy on a lot or parcel in a manner consistent with the objectives of this Bylaw, that mature rhododendron may be included in the determination of the Canopy Area. - 10.6 Where section 10.4 applies, the owner of the parcel must: - (a) before the issuance of a building permit, provide the Manager of Parks Services with security for the fulfillment of the owner's obligation to meet the applicable canopy cover targets, in an amount calculated in accordance with Schedule "A"; - (b) before the issuance of an occupancy permit or final building inspection, plant on the parcel all canopy cover trees shown on the landscape plan approved by the Manager of Parks Services under section 10.4, in locations approved by the

+Manager of Parks Services, and in accordance with accepted arboricultural practices;

+- (c) maintain on the parcel all existing trees that were shown as contributing to the parcel's Canopy Area on the landscape plan approved by the Manager of Parks Services under 10.4. - 10.7 A person required to plant a replacement tree or canopy cover tree under this Bylaw shall water, fertilize and maintain the tree using the degree of care and diligence that would reasonably be expected of a person charged with responsibility for the stewardship of an immature tree. - 10.8 A replacement tree or canopy cover tree required under this Bylaw must be selected from the list of acceptable replacement trees in Schedule C to this Bylaw, or must be another tree approved by the Manager of Parks Services.
 As an exception, where a tree for which a replacement tree is required is a Garry oak, the replacement tree must be of the same species. - 10.9 A replacement tree or canopy cover tree required under this Bylaw must have either a height not less than two (2) metres, or a basal diameter of not less than four (4) centimetres, when planted. - 10.10 The security required under section 10.1 or 10.2 must be provided to the District in advance of the issuance of the tree permit. - 10.11 If a person to whom a tree permit is issued fails to comply with any of the applicable requirements of sections 10.1 to 10.9, the security provided under section 10.1 or 10.2 shall be forfeited to the District. - 10.12 The security provided under section 10.6(a) will be held until issuance of an occupancy permit or final building inspection, and will be returned upon receipt of and acceptance by the Manager of Parks Services of a report by the applicant's landscape architect confirming that the applicable canopy cover targets for the parcel have been met.